martingerdes/martingerdes.github.io/_posts/en/2025-06-29-open_space.md

 ---

 I have modeled this open space with [SketchUp](https://app.sketchup.com).
-If you would like to explore this model yourself, you can do so by importing [this model file](/assets/skp/open_space.skp) there.
+If you would like to explore this model yourself, you can do so by importing [this model file](/assets/skp/open_space.skp) there (SketchUp can be used online free of charge).